ShubhamSingh-9/Deep-Learning/README.md

 Before we dive into the technical aspects of the code, let's take a look at the dataset we're working with.
 The dataset consists of frequently asked questions (FAQs) related to a Data Science Mentorship Program (DSMP 2023).
 Our goal is to create a model that can predict the next word in a sentence, given a seed word or phrase.

+To achieve this, we will use long short-term memory (LSTM).
+LSTM is a special kind of RNN unit that can learn long-term dependencies and avoid the problem of vanishing gradients.

+The code is divided into four main parts:

+1. Data preprocessing: We load the dataset, tokenize the sentences, split it into train and test sets, and pad them to a fixed length.
+2. Model building: We define the model with an embedding layer, an LSTM layer, and a dense layer with softmax.
+3. Model training: We compile the model, specify the loss function and optimizer, and fit the model to the training data for several epochs.
+4. Model evaluation: We generate predictions on the test data, calculate the perplexity score, and visualize some sample outputs.

 ## Tokenization and Data Preparation:

 To start, we use the TensorFlow library to tokenize the text.
 Tokenization is the process of converting words into numerical values, which the model can understand.
 Each word is assigned a unique number, creating a word index.
 The code snippet below shows how tokenization is performed: